earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 At this point, you should be ready to venture into the exciting world of bash scripting.
 You've learned about common shebangs, what `set` does, and how it can improve the error handling of your scripts, as well as understanding some general pitfalls developers run into with bash.

 So go ahead and automate those annoying commands you've been typing out every day.
-Tired of manually going into your browser and finding the git repo you're working on?
+Tired of manually going into your browser and finding the git repository you're working on?
 Make a script to parse the remote git URL and open it automatically.
 Maybe you have to rename a bunch of files.
 Make a script that can loop through them and rename them.
 The world is your oyster.